 On February 26th, 1926, the Sunday Idaho Statesman published the following report by E.S.
 Crawford describing the origin of the name Appendicitis Mountain, now Appendicitis Hill.
-[Bannon’s surveying contributions are discussed on pages 14 and 15.]
+Bannon’s extensive surveying contributions to Idaho Surveying are discussed on Pages 14 and 15 of the book.

 Appendicitis Case – Responsible for Mountain’s Name

-“In the spring of 1915 the Hanson brothers, from Lewiston, Idaho, came through this section of the country. building monuments on the highest peaks of the mountain ranges, among these peaks Old Smiley, Mount Shelley, what is now known as Appendicitis mountain. and Mount McCaleb.
+“In the Spring of 1915, the Hanson brothers (from Lewiston, Idaho) came through this section of the country, building monuments on the highest peaks of the mountain ranges.
+Among these peaks are Old Smiley, Mount Shelley, what is now known as Appendicitis Mountain and Mount McCaleb.

-“In the early part of September; ‘1915, they camped at the foot of this mountain, in ‘the grove of trees which is on the Crawford ranch.
-On the second day of their stay here a trip was made to the mountain top. but as the fog and haze were so thick they were unable to make the survey and planned on making another trip the following day.
-This trip, though they did not know it at the time, was never to be made by Mr. Bannon, for that very night he became suddenly ill, and passed a night in pain, from, which morning brought no relief.
+“In the early part of September 1915, they camped at the foot of this mountain, in the grove of trees which is on the Crawford Ranch.
+On the second day of their stay, a trip was made to the mountain top.
+But as the fog and haze were so thick, they were unable to make the survey and planned on making another trip the following day.
+This trip, though they did not know it at the time, was never to be made by Mr. Bannon, for that very night he became suddenly ill and passed a night in pain from which morning brought no relief.

 Stricken With Appendicitis

-“About 8 o’clock the next morning they asked for the best doctor in Mackay, and Dr, N. H. Farrell was called.
-Doctor Farrell pronounced the trouble appendicitis and advised the removal of Mr. Bannon to the Mackay hospital.
-As cars were few in the Antelope valley then, a bed was made in the back of a white-topped buggy, and a trip of 20 miles, over not any too‘p smooth roads was made.
-This was Doctor Farrell’s first operation case after coming to Mackay, which proved to be a serious as well as a successful operation and Mr. Bannon, in writing to Mr. Crawford after he had recovered returned to his home in Washington, D.C., wrote very highly of Doctor Farrell. and the nurse, Miss Hendickerson.
+“About 8:00AM the next morning, they asked for the best doctor in Mackay and Dr. N. H. Farrell was called.
+Doctor Farrell pronounced the trouble as appendicitis and advised the removal of Mr. Bannon to the Mackay Hospital.
+As cars were few in the Antelope Valley, a bed was made in the back of a white-topped buggy and a trip of 20 miles, over not any too smooth roads, was made.
+This was Doctor Farrell’s first operation case after coming to Mackay, which proved to be a serious as well as a successful operation and Mr. Bannon (in writing to Mr. Crawford after he had recovered returned to his home in Washington, D.C.) wrote very highly of Doctor Farrell and the nurse, Miss Hendickerson.”